EEveyran/cs2_buttplug.io/README.md

 1. Download and install from https://intiface.com/central/
 2. Open it, go to **Settings** and make sure the WebSocket server port is `12345`
 3. Click **Start Server**
-4. Turn on your Lovense Hush 2 and click **Scan for Devices** — it should appear
+4. Turn on your buttplug and click **Scan for Devices** — it should appear

 ### 2. Install this project
 ```bash